Generality Lands: History

+Although sovereign and a member of the Union in the same way as the Seven Provinces of the Netherlands, the Protestant majority County of Drenthe also lacked representation in the States-General like the Generality Lands.
+However, due to its poverty, Drenthe was also exempt from Union taxation.

 After the French occupation of the Southern Netherlands and the proclamation of the Batavian Republic in 1795 the Generality Lands ceased to exist.
 Staats-Brabant became a département in the Batavian Republic (Bataafs-Brabant).
 Staats-Vlaanderen became part of the French département Escaut.
 Staats-Overmaas and Staats-Opper-Gelre became parts of the French départements of Roer and Meuse-Inférieure.

 When French rule ended and the United Kingdom of the Netherlands began, the former Generality lands were folded into the provinces.
 Bataafs-Brabant was merged with a number of formerly semi-independent Holy Roman fiefs and part of the province of Holland to become the province of North Brabant; Staats-Vlaanderen was incorporated into the province of Zeeland; and most parts of Staats-Opper-Gelre and Staats-Overmaas were merged with territories gained from Prussia to form the province of Limburg, with the rest going to Prussia.